 It's not the missing capacitors around L201 that stopped oscillation in the previous amplifier.
 As we describe here, we replaced these capacitors with solder lumps in the previous amplifier, and it was stable.

 We applied copper tape, cut tracks, changed resistors, and soldered wire links.
 So far as we can tell, the problem is the loop closed by our +15 V power tracks.
 In the previous layout, +15 V came up through the ground plane in two separate places for the two amplifier stages.
 In this layout, +15 V comes up through the same ground plane penetration.
-Our final solution is in the figure below, and we find it to be stable regardless of where we touch it with our fingers.
+The figure below shows our solution for the A3017A, which is the version we use in the A3018A and A3018B).

 We replaced the A3017A with our A3016DR.
 Its IF output with the same input was −12 dBm, for an RF to IF gain of 28 dB, only 1 dB lower than our expected gain.
 We switched the amplifiers, and used high-frequency capacitors insted of general purpose, but something about the A3017A layout causes a 2-dB loss of gain with respect to the A3016DR.